uclibs/scholar_use_cases/submission/submission_use_cases.md

 `So that:` I can ensure certain fields are managed by me

 `Done looks like:` When I log in I can see the documents waiting my input with the blank fields I need to fill out

+##Submission 2
+`As an:` archivist

+`I want:` it to be clear that a work I am submitting is not necessarily created by me by being able to suppress contributor in the public image, or otherwise make it clear this is an archival submission

+`So that:` it is clear who the original publisher/creator is

+`Done looks like:` Those viewing the record understand who the actual creator/office of origin is